 No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities housing stock along with neighborhood revitalization efforts with PHA offices and Elderly Services space.
 Potential for conversion to project based assistance under RAD.
 78. Westpark Plaza PA002093 66 Units Possible candidate for modernization, rehabilitation with capital funds, bond proceeds, MTW, program incomes, private funds with Choice/RAD and/or LIHTC Application.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 79. West Philadelphia North of Market Street 45 Market West to be planned and begin acquisition activities.
-PHA or alternative financing services by a CDC, non-profit, or Possible demolition in connection with modernization and revitalization, and possible disposition in connection with mixed- finance development.
-Additional disposition applications and conveyances to PRA and/or PHA wholly- owned subsidiary and/or private entities.
-May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
+Acquisition, new development and rehabilitation of housing stock along with neighborhood revitalization efforts.
+May be developed by PHA or alternative financing services by a CDC, non-profit, or for-profit organization.
+May use ACCs and/or Capital Funds to develop units. conveyances to PRA May be requesting Elderly or Disabled Only Designation Plan Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible homeownership component, subject to Section 32 of the USHA of 1937 will include lease to purchase, conventional sale and Housing Choice vouchers.
-80. West Park Apartments PA002039 325 Family High- Rise Units Intent for RAD Conversion Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed- finance development or to private developers.
+80. West Park Apartments PA002039 325 Family High- Rise Units Intent for RAD Conversion Possible candidate for modernization, rehabilitation, revitalization, which may include some demolition with capital Possible demolition in connection with the modernization and revitalization, and possible disposition in connection with mixed-finance development or to private developers.
 Possible conversion of units/parcels for residential unit reconfiguration and commercial, economic development, management offices, community and supportive services offices and/or open space.
 Possible early relocation in connection with RAD conversion.
 Possible homeownership component in connection with potential modernization and revitalization.

 No. Name, Number and Location Number and Type of Units Note for FY 2022 Plan Development Activities Demolition/ Disposition Activities Designated Housing Activities Conversion Activities Homeownership Activities

 and/or LIHTC

-0.1 TTTL 1 11 100 5 11 Application.
+0.4 100 7 Application.

 81. Whitehall 188 Family Possible candidate for

 Apartments I PA002034 modernization, rehabilitation with

-FA002034 capital funds, bond
+PA002034 capital funds, bond

 proceeds, MTW,

 program income,

 private funds with

 Choice/RAD and/or

 LIHTC Application.

-82. Wilson Park PA002013 741 Family, Low- rise; Elderly, Possible candidate for modernization, 279 Elderly Units Possible conversion of units/parcels for residential unit
+82. Wilson Park 741 Family, Low- Possible candidate for 279 Elderly Possible conversion of

+PA002013 rise; Elderly, modernization, Units units/parcels for residential unit

-PA002013 High- rise rehabilitation with Units reconfiguration and commercial
+High- rise rehabilitation with reconfiguration and commercial

-Ingii- iise capital funds, bond economic development,

-proceeds, MTW, management offices, community
+capital funds, bond proceeds, MTW, economic development, management offices, community

-program income, and supportive services offices
+proceeds, WT w, program income, and supportive services offices

 private funds with and/or open space.

-Choice/RAD and/or
+Choice/RAD and/or une, or open space.

-0.2 Walton School LIHTC Application.
+LIHTC Application.

-83. walton School Redevelopment into Senior
+83. Walton School Redevelopment into

+Senior

 Housing.
 Possible

 candidate for

 modernization,

-rehabilitation with

-capital funds, bond
+rehabilitation with capital funds, bond

+proceeds, MTW,

-proceeds, MTW, program income,
+program income,

 private funds with

 Choice/RAD, ACC

 and/or LIHTC

 Application.

 84. Reynolds Redevelopment of

-School Vacant

-School in Sharswood Neighborhood.
+School Vacant School in Sharswood

+Neighborhood.

 Possible candidate for

 modernization,

 rehabilitation with

 capital funds, bond

 proceeds, MTW,